abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l  -t ./*.bin.
 list every file only (excluding others) having type name 'bin' on this directory only, with the last modification

-It always searchs up to directories depths given explicitly on path such as:
+It always searchs up to directories depths given explicitly, either with or without wildcard, on path such:

 /qt/\*/\*/core/meta
-means to search for file/directory "meta" under "core" dir. under any directory being under any directory under "qt" directory.
+means to search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.

-To search somewhere deeper than such up to maximum, add "\*\*" double wildcard asterisks, in the context of intended ply e.g.
+To search somewhere deeper than such up to maximum, add "\*\*", double wildcard asterisks, in the context of intended depth ply e.g.
 $ l /qt/\*/\*/core/\*\*/meta

 Will find